 The University Of Central Florida College Of Medicine M3 Surgical Clerkship will introduce the student to the workup, diagnosis, treatment as well as the follow up of a wide variety of surgical diseases.
 Evidence based practices will be emphasized.
-The 12 week rotation will consist of a mandatory 6-week general surgical experience and 3 2-week surgical selective rotations where the student will be able to choose between various surgical sub-specialty areas (pediatric surgery, orthopedic surgery, vascular surgery, colon and rectal surgery, thoracic oncology, head and neck oncology, plastic and reconstructive surgery, anesthesia and transplant surgery).
+The 12 week rotation will consist of two mandatory 4-week general surgical experiences (general / oncologic surgery, acute care surgery, colon and rectal surgery, pediatric surgery) and 2, 2-week surgical selective rotations where the student will be able to choose between various surgical sub-specialty areas (orthopedic surgery, vascular surgery, thoracic oncology, head and neck oncology, plastic and reconstructive surgery, anesthesia and transplant surgery).
 Students will be responsible for the evaluation and workup of patients in the emergency room and wards as well as in the outpatient setting.
 Participation in daily inpatient multidisciplinary ward rounds will be emphasized as well as active participation in a wide array of bedside surgical procedures and major operative interventions under general anesthesia.
 In hospital call will be a requirement while on the general surgical service and the student will also be responsible for regular attendance at weekly didactic conferences, grand rounds, journal club conferences and morbidity and mortality conferences and will have the opportunity to participate in a variety of simulator and animal lab experiences when offered.